AKSW/transform-bvl-pages-to-csv-file/README.md

 # Transformator to create CSV file out of pages from Behindertenverband Leipzig e.V.

-This repository contains a simple PHP script, which transforms pages about places in Leipzig and their degree of accessibility into a single CSV file.
+This repository contains a simple PHP script, which transforms pages about places in Leipzig and their degree of accessibility into a single CSV file (in German).
 These pages are being provided by the [Behindertenverband Leipzig e.V](http://www.le-online.de/).

 The following pages are covered currently:
 * Education: http://www.le-online.de/bildung.htm